pulumi/docs/content/docs/insights/get-started/_index.md

     weight: 1
 ---

 Pulumi Insights is an intelligent infrastructure management service that helps you discover, understand, manage, and improve your cloud infrastructure.
-It provides comprehensive visibility across all your cloud resources - whether they're provisioned through Pulumi, other IaC tools like AWS CloudFormation and Terraform, or created manually.
+Insights improves security, compliance, and efficiency through AI-powered asset and compliance management.

-With AI-powered asset and compliance management, Pulumi Insights give you the tools to:
+Pulumi Insights give you the tools to:

-- **Discover and track** Scan and sync all of your infrastructure to bring it under a single pane of glass, so you can understand the structure and status of your cloud footprint.
+- **Discover**: Scan and sync all your cloud infrastructure – including resources provisioned manually or through other tools like Terraform, CloudFormation, and ARM – to bring everything under a single pane of glass.
+Gain complete visibility across clouds, regions, and accounts.

-- **Search resources** using natural language with AI Copilot and find important insights about your cloud infrastructure.
+- **Understand**: Analyze your cloud infrastructure with powerful search and AI-driven insights.
+Use natural language queries to find resources, identify underutilized or untagged assets, and uncover trends that help you align with business goals.

-- **Monitor and remediate** security and compliance violations and refactor and structure your infrastructure into logical resource groups that map key insights with business needs.
+- **Manage**: Group related resources into logical units that reflect your business priorities.
+Use these groupings to identify policy violations, enforce tagging standards, and ensure compliance across your organization.

-- **Make data-driven decisions** about your infrastructure and execute improvement plans for each logical resource group to support business priorities.
+- **Improve**: Optimize your cloud infrastructure with actionable recommendations.
+Detect and remediate security violations, reduce costs by identifying inefficient resources, and enforce compliance policies.

 For an overview of how Pulumi Insights works, check out the following 5-min video: